 Radiology is a complex medical specialty.
 In the United States, Rosenkrantz et al., in a study conducted in 2018, found that geographical disparities existed in radiologists’ subspecialization.
 A local community will be less likely to have a pediatric radiologist or an MRI radiologist than big urban centers.

 The current years have seen an increase in radiologists’ subspecialization, especially toward breast imaging, abdominal imaging, and neuroradiology.
 The remote analysis is the only way to provide consistent quality care to patients independently of their location.

 For interventional radiologists, pre-operative assessment can be performed remotely and relies on the benefits of Telehealth.
 Radiology practices can also see the use of remote imaging to protect both the patients and the clinicians.

 The hybrid model with the on-site and off-site radiologist also needs to be considered.
 On-site physicians perform the needed procedures and maintain a direct relationship with the patients, while more specialized radiologists will conduct off-site analysis.

 Many of the benefits of Telehealth appeared clearly during the pandemic and improved the speed and rate of adoption of these new technologies.

 Once the investment in technologies has been completed, there will be no turning back.
 Therefore, teleradiology certainly has a bright future that will ultimately benefit the quality of care in the post-pandemic period.

 To summarize: Benefits and Challenges of Teleradiology

 Just like any new technology, pros and cons exist.
 However, the challenges need to be addressed quickly for teleradiology to become common practice and its many benefits to serving patients and physicians.

 - Improves patient care and turnaround time for small rural or community hospitals,

-- Incompatibilities between PACS systems,
+- It poses incompatibilities between PACS systems,

-- Technical investment and maintenance
+- Technical investment and maintenance are often challenging.